Skip to main content

 Common mistakes when registering for OAP

 Waiting for the 'final' diagnostic report.
 If you have a written diagnosis, register now.
 You can update documents later.
-Every day you wait moves your place in line.
+Invitations are based on your child's OAP registration date.

 Not realizing registration and invitation are different.
-Registration gets you in line.
-An invitation comes later (years later) and is when you start the funding process.
+Registration puts your child in the queue.
+An invitation comes later.
+Many families wait a long time, and exact wait times are not published.
 Do not confuse the two.

 Thinking OAP registration covers everything.
 OAP registration does not include SSAH, DTC, or school supports.
 Those are separate applications.
 Apply for all of them.